Home

 V

-volatility: Price volatility is the ups and downs of market price over time.
+Volatility: Price volatility is the ups and downs of market price over time.
 Volatility, as measured by the beta statistic, is used in pricing models as opposed to valuation models, as a proxy for risk.

 Back to Index